techmaharaj/scalekit-guide/docs/integrations/auth0.md

 ## Integrate Scalekit with Auth0

-### 1. Adding Scalekit as OpenID Connect Connection
+### 1. Add Scalekit as OIDC connection

 :::info Note
-Because of an [existing issue](https://community.auth0.com/t/creating-an-oidc-connection-fails-with-options-issuer-is-required-error/128189) in adding OIDC Providers via Auth0 Management Console, you are required to use Auth0 API to create OpenID Connect Connections via API
+Because of an [existing issue](https://community.auth0.com/t/creating-an-oidc-connection-fails-with-options-issuer-is-required-error/128189) in adding OIDC connections via Auth0 Management Console, you need to use Auth0 API to create OIDC connection.
 :::

-You need to use the Auth0 Management API to create Scalekit as a OpenID connection for your tenant.
-See the sample curl command below
+Use [Auth0 Connections API] (https://auth0.com/docs/api/management/v2/connections/post-connections) to create Scalekit as a OpenID connection for your tenant.
+Sample curl command below:

 ```bash showLineNumbers